There’s just one thing the “tanking” accusers and outsiders just don’t understand about these 2017 New York Jets: the roster has improved.

 We already dispelled that hilarious notion with a comparison to the winless Detroit Lions of 2008.

-Brian Costello of the New York Post has the entire league laughing at the current Florham Park situation, a team with “no plan.”
+Brian Costello of the New York Post has a source explaining how the entire league laughing at the current Florham Park situation, a team with “no plan.”
 And Gary Myers of the New York Daily News has even already laid out the team’s path to a 0-16 season.

 There’s just one little detail about this personnel grouping as opposed to a season ago that these people — outsiders or not — fail to grasp.